JohanKJIP/utdelningskollen/README.md

 # Utdelningskollen

-Website application thet gives the user an overview of their dividends received on the Avanza platform.
+Website application that gives the user an overview of their dividends received on the Avanza platform.